FredKSchott/fflip/README.md

 Working on an experimental new design?
 Starting a closed beta?
 Rolling out a new feature over the next few weeks?
 Fa-fa-fa-flip it! __fflip__ gives you complete control over releasing new functionality to your users based on their user id, join date, membership status, and whatever else you can think of. __fflip's__ goal is to be the most powerful and extensible feature flipping/toggling module out there.

-- Describes __custom criteria and features__ using easy-to-read JSON
+- Create __custom criteria__ to segment users & features based on your audience.
-- Delivers features down to the client for __client-side feature flipping__
+- __View & edit feature access__ in one easy place, and not scattered around your code base.
-- Includes __Express Middleware__ for additional features like __feature flipping via cookie__
+- __System-Agnostic:__ Support any database, user representation or web framework you can throw at it.
-- __System-Agnostic:__ Built to support any database, user representation or web framework you can throw at it
+- __Extensible:__ Supports 3rd-party plugins for your favorite libraries (like [our Express integration](https://github.com/FredKSchott/fflip-express)!)

 ```
 npm install fflip --save